 Many premature infants are sent home from the hospital with apnea monitors.
 In premature babies, the nervous system hasn’t often developed enough to allow them to have non-stop breathing.
 In these cases, the machine often has a small belt containing sensory wires that are connected to a monitor.
 The belt is worn around the infant’s chest and is connected to the monitor that sounds an alarm when he or she stops breathing.

 Nebulizers are devices that delivers various types of pulmonary medications into the lungs of a patient.
 There are many different types of nebulizers.
 Some are portable and some are stationary.

-Oxygen concentrators and liquid oxygen are additional types of respiratory equipment.
+Oxygen concentrators and liquid oxygen are also good examples in this category.
 Some patients with lung disorders need supplemental oxygen.
 An oxygen concentrator is plugged into a wall outlet and provides supplemental oxygen through tubing that is attached to the machine.
 A tank of liquid oxygen will also provide the patient with supplemental oxygen and it does not require electricity, therefore facilitating the mobility of the patient.

 Chest percussion equipment is used to help clear lung secretions.
 A percussor is a hand-held device that is used on a patient’s lungs to break up the mucus so he or she can cough it out.
 There is also a vest system that clears lung secretions: a patient puts on an inflatable vest and connects it to an air compressor which then vibrates against the chest and loosens pulmonary secretions.
 People who suffer from asthma often carry portable inhalers that can help open airways in the case that they become swollen or inflamed, usually as a reaction to environmental triggers or stress.